 Day Trip Nearby Vienna

-There is also some of the one day trip nearby Vienna waiting for you to explore.
+There is also day trips nearby Vienna waiting for you to explore.

-- Wachau Valley Cruise and Melk Abbey – Take A day tour on Danube Valley to enjoy the beautiful scenery of Wachau valley by the 90 minutes boat ride with an English guided tour.
-You will see how the river Danube flows and into lush hills, surrounded by vineyard and the Krem and Melk medieval castle.
+Wachau Valley Cruise and Melk Abbey – Take A day tour on Danube Valley to enjoy the beautiful scenery of Wachau valley by the 90 minutes boat ride with an English guided tour.
+You will see how the river Danube flows into lush hills, surrounded by vineyards and the Krem and Melk medieval castle.

-Even we were visiting Vienna on budget, we ere forgot about to save some money on food.
+Even though we were visiting Vienna on budget, we ere forgot about saving some money on food.
 You hardly can’t miss the best food and cafe in Vienna.
-Listed are some of the recommended food to eat at Vienna.
+Listed are some of the recommended food to eat in Vienna.
 For something authentic, make sure you try various traditional dishes.
-Not the MUST EAT but it is worth to give a try to taste the Vienna.
+Not the MUST EAT but it is worth giving a try to taste Vienna.

 Sacher-torte – One of the most decadent desserts served at Hotel Sacher.
 Some say it is overrated and very pricey because of the name.
 But I still give it a try for this famous rich dark chocolate cake.
 Don’t forget to pair it when a strong Viennese coffee.

-Apfelstrudel – One of the traditional dessert is Apfelstrudel.
-It is is an apple strudel with sweet, cinnamon and apple-filled pastry, topped with some whipped cream or warm vanilla source.
+Apfelstrudel – One of the traditional desserts is Apfelstrudel.
+It is an apple strudel with sweet, cinnamon, and apple-filled pastry, topped with some whipped cream or warm vanilla source.
 Perfect match with a hot coffee.

 Schnitzel – You can’t go to Vienna without a Wiener schnitzel.
 Austria is the birthplace of Schnitzel.
 Plenty of restaurants served this dish and the most famous Figlmüller served the biggest schnitzels in town.
 Please beware that it’s huge and easily serves two people.

-Spare ribs – The popular food at Vienna and mostly all traditional Austrian restaurants served them.
+Spare ribs – The popular food in Vienna and mostly all traditional Austrian restaurants served them.
 One of the famous restaurant, Ribs of Vienna offer a wide range of mouth-watering pork spare ribs.
-Don’t forget to book your reservation as the restaurant easily gets full by locals and tourists.
+Don’t forget to book your reservation as the restaurant easily gets full with locals and tourists.